We value you as a member and are committed to providing you with a high quality service at every stage of your scheme membership.

 We review complaints regularly and wherever possible, we use this information to improve the way we do things.
 We also welcome comments and compliments about the services we have provided.

-If you wish to contact the Dyfed Pension Fund, please click here.
+If you wish to contact the Dyfed Pension Fund, please make use of the Contact Us page.

 Internal Dispute Resolution Procedure (IDRP)